 “Winning is not my goal,” she says.
 “We have to make these dogs happy.”

-– Buyers must pick-up puppy in-person.
+– Buyer must pick up the puppy in person.
 Does not sell to anyone without meeting face-to-face.